-Employees have free (after the orientation and \$2 key fee), access, 7 days a week to the District's fitness center located at Dry Ridge Elementary.
+Employees have free access, 7 days a week to the District's fitness center located at Dry Ridge Elementary.
 Various cardio machines, weight machines, free weights, and other exercise equipment can be found at the fitness center.
-Call District Health Coordinator at 824-2862 for orientation time.
+Training must be completed prior to use.
+Call the District Health Coordinator at 859.824.7161 for additional information.